Gobidev/pfetch-rs/README.md

 # Which hostname to display.
 HOSTNAME=""

-# Skip package managers that take "long" to query package count (like nix)
+# Skip zypper package count if only slow method is available
 PF_FAST_PKG_COUNT=1
 ```